The Manitoba Escarpment

 Historically, the Boyne Member was mined for natural cement rock.
 Occasionally well preserved fossils, such as shark teeth, can be found from the Boyne.
 Many road cuts along the southern escarpment provide excellent exposure of the Boyne, as well as other members.

-The Babock beds are resistive beds located immediately above the lower part
+The Babock beds are resistive beds located immediately above the lower part of this outcrop that is covered by vegetation. |

 At another outcrop of the Boyne we were able to observe the upper and lower units.
 The units are roughly separated by the Babcock bed, which is a layer of resistive, calcareous shale.
 Above the Babcock bed is the buff-coloured chalky unit, and below is the grey-coloured calcareous shale unit, that is partially covered in slumped material and vegetation.